-Too often, business owners discover that the compensation plans they’ve put in place for key employees are sadly inadequate only after those key employees leave their companies for greener pastures.
-The departure of one or more of these key employees not only complicates the owner’s daily business life but also can slam the door on his or her plans to exit shut.
-Without experienced management in place, owners may find it very difficult (if not impossible) to leave their businesses in style.
+Too often, business owners discover that their key-employee compensation plans are sadly inadequate only after those key employees leave their companies for greener pastures.
+The departure of one or more key employees not only complicates the owner’s daily business life but also can slam the door on his or her plans to exit.
+Without experienced management in place, owners may find it difficult (if not impossible) to leave their businesses in style.

-Key employees are aptly named not only because they are key to the efficient and profitable operation of a business but also because they are key to an owner’s successful exit.
+Key employees are aptly named because they are key to the efficient and profitable operation of a business, and because they are key to an owner’s successful exit.
 No one will want or be able to run the business without the owner unless key management remains after the business owner’s departure.

 How Do Business Owners Keep Key Employees on Board?

 Rather than tying key employees to the mast, many business owners install employee incentive plans that motivate key employees to stay.
 Incentive planning should motivate key employees to perform at a higher or more challenging level, but most importantly, it should help achieve one or more of an owner’s exit goals.

 For that reason, if you don’t know or understand a business owner’s goals, don’t install an incentive plan until you do.
 If you know that the company must be more valuable in order for an owner to achieve his or her exit goals, incentive planning is a great tool.

 4 Characteristics of Infinite Plan Variety